nathanesau/sd-pastebin/pastebin-backend/deploy/README.md

 ## services

-backup_redis, upload_pastes service should be running on master server.
+backup_redis should be running on master server.

 # slave servers